Understanding cancer statistics - incidence, survival, mortality

 Cancer risk statistics can't help us to identify who will get particular cancers.
 But they can sometimes help us to know who may have a higher risk than other people in the general population.

 Statistics can't tell you exactly what will happen to you personally.
-They are general information that applies to a group or population of people from which the statistics were calculated.
+They are information that applies to a group or population of people from which the statistics were calculated.
 This could be tens, hundreds or thousands of people.

 You and your situation are unique.
 As there is no one else quite like you, then no statistics are able to give you exact answers about the outcome of your particular cancer.